tln/tatl/README.md

 		The numbers 0 up to 5 ie exclusive range (0, 1, 2, 3, 4)

 	{[var, "val", 3]}
-		A list of three values
+		A list of three values.
+Would be outputted with one space between contents, eg "var val 3".
 	{[var, "val", 3, *0..9]}
-		A list of three values with inline splice
+		A list of three values with inline splice.
+    {{name: var1, "a key": "value"}}
+        A map with keys "name" and "a key".
+Any value can be stored in a map; only numbers and strings can be keys.
+Would be outputted in JSON format.
 	{{name: var1, name2: "value", *foo, name3: "value"}}
-		A map, with inline splice
+		A map, with inline splice.
+This creates a new map (foo is not modified) where the keys "name" and "name2" override the values in foo and foo overrides "name3".

 	{expr |afilter}
-		Override the default quoting on the expression.
+		After evaluating expression, look up the filter function and call it.
+If there is no filter function, look up a locally defined function.
+    {expr |module::func}
+        Look up func in module and call it.

 	{test ? value1 : value2}
 		Ternary.
 Valid tests are a eq b, a ne b, a lt b, a lt b lt c, etc, (and le gt ge) a ~ /regex/, and a truthy test, with just the expression.
 	{test ? value1}
 		Ternary, value2 assumed to be empty
+	{expr ?: default}
+        Use the value of expr or default if not defined.
-	{test ?: value2}
+    {test ?}
+        Either true or false. tests are not allowed in other places where expressions are allowed so this is useful to either do a boolean comparison elewhere or to coerce an expression to true/false.

+	{var = "value"}
+	{var = expr}
+		expression or assignment.
+Value is not inserted into doc {var = expr; var}
+		Same, but then a value is inserted.

+    {var ?= value}
+        Same as {var = var ?: value}

 Special tags / quoting